thinkshout/thinkshout/work/03-forum-of-regional-associations-of-grantmakers.md

 client: |
   The Forum of Regional Associations of Grantmakers is a national network comprised of thirty-four geographically-based professional associations with staff sizes ranging from one to twenty plus.
 Seventeen of these associations share a similar technology platform.
 The Forum wanted to transition to a more open and flexible system rather than maintain this highly-custom content management solution.
 That’s where ThinkShout came in.
 After careful consideration, we ultimately recommended Pantheon One -- the only solution that allows a network of nonprofits to roll out a custom-built shared Drupal distribution -- as a platform.
 url: http:/www.salmonproject.org
+expertise: |
+  - User Experience
+  - CRM Integration
-expertise: User Experience, CRM Integration, Content Strategy
+  - Content Strategy

 components:
   - section:
     title: Discovery